Running Selenium and Headless Chrome on AWS Lambda

 Project setup and known issues

-The prototype project, which I tried to design as “framework-less” and as boing as possible (it’s just regular Node.js, a
+The prototype project, which initially tried to design as “framework-less” and as boing as possible (it’s just regular Node.js, a

-I’m working on a new branch that should improve startup times, but that’s a subject for another post.
-There are also open issues with keyboard input not working and the
+I’m still working on a new branch that should improve startup times, but that’s a subject for another post.

 Will Headless Chrome shake things up in the browser QA/test world?